 Alkalinization shifts equilibrium toward the plasma and urine and away from the tissues.
 (Reproduced with permission from Goldfrank LR, Nelson LS, Howland MA, et al. Salicylates in Goldfrank's Toxicological Emergencies.
 8th ed.
 McGraw-Hill Companies Inc; 2006.
 Figure 35-2.)

 Salicylates affect many organ systems.
-Gastrointestinal effects are prominent, especially in the acute ...
+Gastrointestinal effects are prominent, especially in the acute toxicity.
+Patients may present with nausea ...